$(n,d)$-Coherent Rings: Finitely -presented modules of bounded projective dimension and -coherent modules

 \begin{dfn} Let $n\in\mathbb{N}^*$ and $d\in\mathbb{N}^*\cup\{\infty\}$.
 An $R$-module $M$ is called \newterm{$(n,d)$-coherent} if $M\in\mathsf{FP}_n(R)$ and every finitely $(n-1)$-presented submodule of $M$ with projective dimension at most $d-1$ is finitely $n$-presented. \end{dfn}

 We denote by $\mathsf{(n,d)\text{-}Coh}(R)$ the class of all $(n,d)$-coherent $R$-modules.
 When $n=1$ and $\pd_R(M) \le d-1$, the notion of $d^*$-coherent module introduced by El Haddaoui, Kim, and Mahdou \cite{EKM25} coincides with that of a $(1,d)$-coherent module.
 Moreover, if $d=\infty$, the above definition reduces to that of an \newterm{$n$-coherent} module in the sense of Dobbs, Kabbaj, and Mahdou \cite{DKM97}.
+Recall that every finitely $(n-1)$-presented submodule of an $n$-coherent module is itself $n$-coherent; see \cite[Rmk.
+2.1]{DKM97}.
+In the present setting, where $n \in \mathbb{N}^*$ and $d \in \mathbb{N}^* \cup \{\infty\}$, the following analogue holds: if $N$ is a finitely $(n-1)$-presented submodule of an $(n,d)$-coherent module and $\pd_R(N) \le d-1$, then $N$ is $(n,d)$-coherent.